OpaqueGlass/syplugin-anMCPServer/README.md

     npm install -g mcp-remote
     ```
     Use a configuration similar to the one below in the application:

+    (Below is an example using [5ire](https://5ire.app/).
+For different MCP clients, different configuration formats may be required; please refer to the MCP client's documentation for specifics.)

     ```json
     {
       "servers": [